 When you block or allow an app on the Manage apps page, that app is blocked or allowed for all users in your organization.
 When you block or allow an app in a Teams app permission policy, it's blocked or allowed for users who are assigned that policy.
 For a user to be able to install and interact with any app, you must allow the app at the org level on the Manage apps page and in the app permission policy that's assigned to the user.

-To uninstall an app, right-click on the app and then click Uninstall or use the More apps menu on the lefthand side.
+To uninstall an app, right-click the app, and then click Uninstall or use the More apps menu on the left side.

 Manage org-wide app settings